+CHEM 493.
 Individual Study

-CHEM 494 (0.25 unit) Staff
+Credit: (.25 or .5 unit)

 This course provides the student with an opportunity for independent investigation of a topic not covered in the curriculum or a topic related to a faculty member's research.
 Prerequisite: permission of department chair.
+Instructor: Staff

+CHEM 497.
 Senior Honors

 The emphasis is on independent research in collaboration with a faculty mentor, culminating with a thesis that is defended orally to an outside examiner.
 Prerequisites: GPA of at least 3.2, enrollment in Section 02 of CHEM 375 or CHEM 376, and permission of department chair.
 See department chair or Web site for full description.
+Instructor: Staff